-8. The Commission has the power to issue the Use Permit under the Zoning Regulations in effect as applied to property.
+2. The Commission has the power to issue the Use Permit under the Zoning Regulations in effect as applied to property.

 Analysis: The winery is located on property located in the AP (Agricultural Preserve) District.
 Wineries in the AP District require Planning Commission approval of a conditional use permit; likewise, amendments and modifications to approved use permits to increase production capacity require Planning Commission approval (Napa County Code Sections 18.16.030 and 18.104.250.A.4).
 With the exception of the addition of a new, 2,000-gallon underground septic tank behind the production building, no physical changes to the property are proposed.
-There is no companion action, necessary for the requested Use Permit Major Modification, that would require action by the Board of Supervisors.
+There is no companion action necessary for the requested Use Permit Major Modification that would require action by the Planning Commission.

-9. The procedural requirements for a Use Permit set forth in Chapter 18.124 of the Napa County Code (zoning regulations) have been met.
+3. The procedural requirements for a Use Permit set forth in Chapter 18.124 of the Napa County Code (zoning regulations) have been met.

 Analysis: The Use Permit Major Modification application has been appropriately filed, and notice and public hearing requirements have been met.
-The notice of public hearing and intent to adopt a Subsequent Negative Declaration to the 2009 IS/MND were published in the Napa Valley Register and posted with the Napa County Clerk on August 26, 2015, and copies of the notice were mailed via first class mail to owners of property within 1,000 feet of the subject parcel, as well as other interested parties.
-The public comment period ran from August 27, 2015, through September 15, 2015.
+The notice of public hearing and intent to adopt an Addendum to the adopted Subsequent Negative Declaration for the winery were published in the Napa Valley Register and posted with the Napa County Clerk on September 8, 2017, and copies of the notice were mailed via first class mail to owners of property within 1,000 feet of the subject parcel.

-10. The grant of the Use Permit, as conditioned, will not adversely affect the public health, safety or welfare of the County of Napa.
+4. The grant of the Use Permit, as conditioned, will not adversely affect the public health, safety or welfare of the County of Napa.